kelcyw/darkestdungeon_teambuilder/README.md

 - save and name their team setups
 - add and remove characters from a team
 - select skills for characters
-- add trinkets (*items that adjust certain stats*) if they want to.

 Once a team is created, the user should also be able to see: